ScaleAGData/Grassland-RILAB/GPP_EO_Model/DeliverableResults/S24GPP/README.md

 Training/ : Contains the core logic for model development.
 Further details have been provided in the README.md contained in Training fodler
 Inference/: Contains the best model resulted from the train, all the ausiliary info, a Se preprocessed example and the script to create the GPP map.
-            Further details have been provided in the README.md contained in Inference fodler
+            Further details have been provided in the README.md contained in Inference folder